 - (a) The Council continues to work with the Cabinet Office to obtain continued Public Sector Network (PSN) Compliance.
-This included IT Equipment, systems and software upgrades to ensure PSN compliance and to ensure that staff and members can work safely and securely from any location. - (b) The officer Conditions of Service Working Group oversees the employee terms and conditions and ensures that they remain up to date and relevant.
-The Council's General Purposes Committee approved revisions to the new terms and conditions of service for officers (introduced in January 2017) at its meeting on 12 March 2018.
-The revisions included the adoption of a new Drugs and Alcohol Policy and a revised Driving at Work Policy.
-A new Childcare Voucher scheme and policy was also adopted by the Council's General Purposes Committee on 9 October 2017.

-- (c) The 2018/19 Pay Policy and Gender Pay Gap Statements were delivered and adopted at the Council and Cabinet Meetings in March 2018. - (d) Service reviews of Democratic and Electoral Services and Corporate Services were undertaken during 2017/18, resulting in new structures, and revised job descriptions. - (d) A forward looking action plan has been prepared for 2018/19 and this will be kept under regular review by the Director of Governance and reviewed by the Governance Committee at its December 2018 meeting.
+This included IT Equipment, systems and software upgrades to ensure PSN compliance and to ensure that staff and members can work safely and securely from any location. - (b) The East Kent Corporate Information Governance Group continues to meet on a regular basis with the suite of Information Governance Policies (16 in total) being kept under regular review by the group.
+Following the retirement of the Director of Governance, the Head of Governance was appointed as the Council's Senior Information Risk Officer (SIRO) with the Digital Services Manager being appointed the Deputy SIRO. - (b) The officer Conditions of Service Working Group continues to oversee the employee terms and conditions and ensures that they remain up to date and relevant. - (c) The 2019/20 Pay Policy and Gender Pay Gap Statements were delivered and adopted at the Council and Cabinet Meetings in March 2019. - (d) Following the retirement of the Director of Governance a Senior Management Restructure was undertaken which saw a review of the number of Heads of Service and a realignment of service areas to the two remaining Corporate Directors. - (e) A forward looking action plan has been prepared for 2019/20 and this will be kept under regular review by the Head of Governance and reviewed by the Governance Committee at its December 2019 meeting.

-8. OPINION OF THE DIRECTOR OF GOVERNANCE
+8. OPINION OF THE HEAD OF GOVERNANCE